openfoodfacts/openfoodfacts-infrastructure/docs/reports/2021-12-21-disk-extension.md

 ```

-We should have booked our operation in etckeeper (not done actualy, etckeeper was not yet installed)
+We should have booked our operation in etckeeper
+(not done on dockers-prod, etckeeper was not yet installed)
 ```
-etckeeper commit "changed partition size
+etckeeper commit "changed partition size"
 ```

 Now we resized the partition, but we have to resize the filesystem.
 Let's resize sda1: